Back

 In project based learning (PBL), students build knowledge and skills through sustained investigation of complex, real-world problems.
 Since it’s often a shift from traditional teaching methods, PBL resources include project implementation guides, instructional materials, and robust professional learning supports.
 These resources help students acquire and apply AP course content and skills through active engagement in project work.

-Powerful research shows that this approach can significantly improve student performance on AP Exams.
-A randomized controlled trial that compared AP Exam performance of students whose teachers used PBL curriculum and professional learning to a control group showed that PBL students achieved higher results on AP Exams.
-Read the detailed summary of these findings (Project Based Learning Boosts Student Achievement in AP Courses; High-Quality Professional Learning for Project-Based Learning) from Lucas Education Research, a division of the George Lucas Educational Foundation.
+Research shows that this approach can significantly improve student performance on AP Exams.
+A randomized controlled trial that compared AP Exam performance of students whose teachers used PBL curriculum and professional learning to a control group showed that PBL students achieved better results on AP Exams.
+Read the detailed summary of these findings from Lucas Education Research, a division of the George Lucas Educational Foundation:

-Workshops in the AP Project Based Learning Series are designed and delivered by PBLWorks, the premier organization in PBL teaching methodology.
+Workshops in the AP Project Based Learning Series are designed and delivered in collaboration with PBLWorks, the premier organization in PBL teaching methodology.
 They’ll help teachers:

 What’s Included in the AP Project Based Learning Series

-Like other research-based workshops that are shown to have a positive effect on student performance, the AP Project Based Learning Series requires a sustained commitment to professional learning.
+Like other research-based workshops that are shown to improve student performance, the AP Project Based Learning Series requires ongoing professional learning throughout the school year.

 The $799 online or $1299 in-person registration fee includes: